sdesalas/fusspot/README.md

 The neural network can be trained by increasing or decreasing the strength of neural pathways used in the recent past.
 More closely imitating the kind of [Long Term Potentiation (LTP)](https://en.wikipedia.org/wiki/Long-term_potentiation) seen in biological networks.

+Please note that while the content here touches on the academic, this is not a research paper.
+I'm just trying to get my robots to interact with the external world in a way that living creatures would.

 ```js
 const NeuralNetwork = require('fusspot').NeuralNetwork;